aquib-javed7/bizcardX_extracting_buisness_card_with_OCR/README.md

 # bizcardX_extracting_buisness_card_with_OCR
 **BizCardX: Extracting Business Card Data with OCR**

-Bizcard Extraction is a Python application built with Streamlit, EasyOCR, Regex function, and Postsql database.
-It allows users to extract information from business cards and store it in a postsql  database for further analysis.
+Bizcard Extraction is a Python application built with Streamlit, EasyOCR, Regex function, and POSTGRESQL database.
+It allows users to extract information from business cards and store it in a POSTGRESQL  database for further analysis.
 The main purpose of Bizcard is to automate the process of extracting key details from business card images, such as the name, designation, company, contact information, and other relevant data.
 By leveraging the power of OCR (Optical Character Recognition) provided by EasyOCR, Bizcard is able to extract text from the images.

 # What is EasyOCR?